AndreaNathansen/protein-prompt-tuning/README.md

 Training scripts for RITA and ProtGPT2 are `RITA_prompt_tuning.py` and `ProtGPT2_prompt_tuning.py`, respectively.
 They can be configured with parameters specified in a JSON config, see `training_configs/` folder and the Trainer documentation in `mkultra/trainers.py`.
 You can enable memory tracking during training, but this makes the training slower.
 The training configurations in `training_configs/` are the ones that we used for our paper.

-TODO: add memory and epoch time tracking configs
+This includes the configs for training and evaluation, as well as those for runtime measuring and memory tracking.

 An example notebook for training a prompt for RITA is `RITA_prompt_tuning_example.ipynb`, open in Colab [here](https://colab.research.google.com/github/AndreaNathansen/protein-prompt-tuning/blob/main/RITA_prompt_tuning_example.ipynb).